Penghu Airport

 Penghu Airport (IATA: MZG, ICAO: RCQC), formerly Magong Airport (澎湖機場 (Pénghú Jīchǎng, Phênn-ôo Ki-tiû)), is a domestic airport in Huxi, Penghu County, Taiwan.
-With 2,380,265 passengers in 2017, it is the fifth-busiest airport in Taiwan, The ROC Air Force also has Magong Air Base here.
+Handling 2,380,265 passengers in 2017, it is the fifth-busiest airport in Taiwan.
+The ROC Air Force's Magong Air Base is also located here.

 History

 Penghu Airport opened in 1957 with a focus on military personnel and cargo transportation.
 The construction of the new terminal began in 1966 and was subordinate to Kaohsiung Airport.
 The airport was officially established as a Type C airport and began operations on 1 August 1977.

 In August 2004, the second phase of a new terminal was completed, which included the waiting room and terminal building.
 In June 2015, a new instrument landing system at the airport was inaugurated which was expected to improve safety, reducing the visibility requirement for the runway from 1,600 to 1,200 metres.

-On 30 July 2018, the Civil Aeronautics Administration announced that Magong Airport would be renamed to Penghu Airport on 9 August 2018.
+On 30 July 2018, the Civil Aviation Administration announced that Magong Airport would be renamed to Penghu Airport on 9 August 2018.

 On 22 September 2020, President Tsai Ing-wen visited Penghu Magong Air Force base and praised the "heroic performance" of the pilots and crews who had intercepted and driven away Chinese (PRC) aircraft over the weekend.